 Although he is concerned with the cost to produce beer in Canada, he said that when it comes to exporting beer, brewers get to reclaim the cost of Canadian production tax and can benefit from the significantly lower production rates in the United States.

-The avid beer drinker added, “I’ll just have to buy cheaper liquor for social drinking events, and only have a beer occasionally.”
+He added, “I’ll just have to buy cheaper liquor for social drinking events, and only have a beer occasionally.”